lanl/scico/docs/source/contributing.rst

 --------------------------------

-1. Fork both the SCICO repository and the SCICO Data submodule by clicking the Fork button on the [repository page](https://github.com/lanl/scico).
+1. Fork both the SCICO repository and the SCICO Data submodule by clicking the Fork button on the `repository page <https://github.com/lanl/scico>`_.
 This will create a copy of both SCICO and SCICO Data repositories in your Git account.

 2. Make sure that you have Python >= 3.8 installed in order to create a conda virtual environment.